goytoom/LLMs_perils_opportunities/README.md

     - The output of `### Results` shows the regression of various human demographic variables on similarity to ChatGPT's survey responses.
 This expresses how much more similar ChatGPT is to a certain demographic group when responding to surveys.
 The results of this analysis are shown in Table X and of our paper.

 ### Open-Source Pipeline
+#### Preparation
-Preparation: Follow https://github.com/oobabooga/text-generation-webui to install the interface for LLaMa (either use the "one-click-installer" or manually install).
-Start the interface via terminal (activate the conda environment, enter the textgen directory, run `python server.py --api`).
-In the interface, click on the "Model" tab.
-On the right pane, under "Download custom model or LoRA", enter "TheBloke/Luna-AI-Llama2-Uncensored-GPTQ:gptq-4bit-128g-actorder_True" and press download (this will download the model used in our studies.
-After loading completed, on the left pane under Model choose the model on the drop down menu.
-Under "model loader" choose "ExLLama" and click on load.
-This will load the model so that our python script can process the prompts. <br>
+- Follow https://github.com/oobabooga/text-generation-webui to install the interface for LLaMa (either use the "one-click-installer" or manually install).
+- Start the interface via terminal (activate the conda environment, enter the textgen directory, run `python server.py --api`).
+- In the interface, click on the "Model" tab.
+On the right pane, under "Download custom model or LoRA", enter "TheBloke/Luna-AI-Llama2-Uncensored-GPTQ:gptq-4bit-32g-actorder_True" and press download (this will download the model used in our studies.

-First, ... <br>
-Second, ... <br>
+- After loading is completed, on the left pane under Model choose the model on the drop down menu.
+- Under "model loader" choose "ExLLama" and click on load.
+This will load the model so that our python script can process the prompts

+##### Text Annotations
+1. Open `annotations/codes/llama_annotations.ipynb`, and add your openai API key in `openai.api_key = "" #add your openai key here`.
+This will allow you to use the API to request ChatGPT responses to our prompts.
+     - THIS WILL CHARGE YOUR ACCOUNT!
+     - Make sure that you know the prices before running (check https://openai.com/pricing)

+2. Run all cells:
+     - This will save the ChatGPT annotations under `results/predictions/llama2_mfrc_labels_full.csv`

+#### Statistical Anlysis
+1. Open `annotations/codes/llama_performance.ipynb` and run all cells
+     - This will calculate the correct/false classifications and add the annotator demographic information and save it under `../results/evals/llama2_mfrc_success_full.csv`.

+2. Open `annotations/statistical_analyses/annotations_analyses_llama.Rmd` and run all cells
+     - The output of `## Evaluate' will show the logistic regression outputs for each set of annotator variables (e.g., demographics, moral values, etc).
+Under each regression output are the coefficients converted to percentage differences in odds.
+These results are presented in Table X of our work and express how each annotator characteristic is linked to the models predictions (i.e., how biased the classifier is towards said annotator characteristic).
+     - The output of `## Fit Model (moral foundation ~ predictor)` will show the logistic regression of predicting each set of moral sentiment as a function of Classifier (BERT, ChatGPT, compared to humans).
+The results show how much more or less likely a Classifier predicts a class compared to trained human annotators (i.e., how much it over or underpredicts each moral sentiment) and is shown in Table X of our paper.
+     - The output of `## Extract Coefficients` converts the coefficients above into percentage differences in odds (i.e., how much more in percent does a classifier predict a moral sentiment compared to trained humans).

+##### Survey Responses
+1. Open `survey_predictions/code/prepare_data_llama.ipynb` and run all cells.
+This will create a `data/processed/SURVEY_cleaned_llama2.csv` file for each survey in the `data/surveys` folder.
+In our data, some information was not collected for all participants so we filter for those participants who responded to the items of interests. *If you apply this pipeline on your own data this step will likely not be necessary or you will have to specify different items of interest in the `COLS_META` variable.*
+    - The code will also generate the prompts under `data/prompts/SURVEY_llama2.pkl` for each survey.
+The prompts are dynamically generated using `scale_meaning_dict` and the item texts. *If you use different surveys, make sure to adjust `scale_meaning_dict` to the respective response scales.*

+2. Open `survey_predictions/code/run_prompts_llama2.ipynb`.
+Make sure that the textgen interface is running in the background.
+    - Specify, which surveys to run in `d_list` (list the names of all surveys from `data/surveys` that you want to collect responses from).
+The default are the surveys we ran in our study.
+4. Run all cells.
+This will generate the LLaMa2 responses and save them under `results/SURVEY_llama2.csv` for each SURVEY.

+### Statistical Analyses
+1. Open `statistical_analyses/survey_analysis_llama2.Rmd` and run all cells.
+    - This will calculate all group diffferences between humans and ChatGPT's survey responses, output the results as tables and save figures under `results/plots/`
+    - The output of `### Demographic Group Differences` shows the differences of ChatGPT's survey responses and various demographic groups using Dunnett's Test.
+The test compares for each demographic variable the different levels with ChatGPT (e.g., for political orientation it compares Liberals, Moderates, Conservatives against ChatGPT).
+The results of this analysis are shown in Table X and Figure Y of our paper.
+    - The output of `### Results` shows the regression of various human demographic variables on similarity to ChatGPT's survey responses.
+This expresses how much more similar ChatGPT is to a certain demographic group when responding to surveys.
+The results of this analysis are shown in Table X and of our paper.

 ### Comparison with top-down methods
-First, ... <br>
-Second, ... <br>
+1. Open `ccr/code/chatGPT_predictions.ipynb` and add your openai API key to the respective variable.
+2. Run all cells:
+     - This will save the ChatGPT predictions under `results/predictions/gpt_topdown.csv`

+#### Statistical Analyses
+1. Open `ccr/statistical_analyses/topdown_analysis.Rmd`